adr/adr.github.io/index.md

 - Context, background and examples of good and bad justifications can be found in [this blog post](https://www.ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html).
 - [DecisionCapture](https://schubmat.github.io/DecisionCapture/): Templates for agile projects and explanation of the ADR universe, with [example](https://github.com/schubmat/DecisionCapture/blob/master/samples/samples_simpleTemplate_secondSprint.md).
 - cards42 has adopted the Y-statement template in its German [ADR card](https://cards42.org#adr); the English version is similar, but adds state information.
+- The [template](http://www.iso-architecture.org/42010/templates/) for [ISO/IEC/IEEE 42010:2011](https://en.wikipedia.org/wiki/ISO/IEC_42010), the international standard for architecture descriptions of systems and software, suggests nine information items for ADRs its Appendix A. It also identifies areas to consider when identifying key decisions.

 ## Decision Capturing Tools